infiniflow/ragflow-docs/website/blog/2024-12-24-the-rise-and-evolution-of-rag-in-2024-a-year-in-review/index.md

 3. The fundamental challenge of search: At its core, RAG relies on search capabilities.
 It works only if it can "search" for the answer based on a user's query.
 However, this prerequisite often fails with vague or ambiguous queries lacking clear intent or 'multi-hop' questions requiring synthesis from multiple sub-questions.
 In such scenarios, there is a significant semantic gap between the question posed and the answer retrieved, making traditional search methods ineffective.

-Therefore, the following landmark events revolve around the technical challenges of RAG:
+Therefore, the following landmark events revolve around the technical challenges of RAG.

-- The rise of multimodal document parsing tools.
+### The rise of multimodal document parsing tools

+### The emergence of BM25 and hybrid search

-- The emergence of BM25 and hybrid search, rendering pure vector databases unnecessary as a separate category.
+The rise of BM25 and hybrid search renders pure vector databases unnecessary as a separate category.

 On April 1, 2024, we open-sourced the complete RAG engine, RAGFlow, which has since garnered over 26,000 stars on GitHub by the end of the year.
 The initial two design highlights of RAGFlow have become universal design principles for RAG architecture: